nextcloud/documentation/admin_manual/configuration/reset_admin_password.rst

    on your Personal page in the ownCloud Web interface, so that the ownCloud server can email a reset link to you.

-2. Ask your ownCloud server admin to reset it for you.
+2. Ask another ownCloud server admin to reset it for you.

 If neither of these is an option, then you have a third option, and that is using the ``occ`` command. ``occ`` is in the ``owncloud`` directory, for